bcjanecek/bcjanecek.github.io/_posts/2020-03-14-data_engineering_on_aws_for_data_scientists.markdown

 Amazon Redshift is a large-scale (petabyte), scalable data warehousing technology which allows for rapid analytics on large datasets.
 This capability is due to its Massively Parallel Processing (MPP) and columnar data storage design.
 Redshift must first be provisioned and is best used as an OLAP (Online Analytical Processing) tool.
 Data may be loaded from S3 or queryed directly from S3 using Redshift Spectrum.

 Amazon RDS / Aurora are similar to Redshift, however, their design is row-based and they are designed for Online Transaction Processing (OLTP).
-Servers must be provisioned in advance.
+Similary to Redshift, servers must be provisioned in advance.
 RDS may be used if you wish to store data regarding your model for exports, however, it will not be used directly for data analytics.

 DynamaDB is Amazon's NoSQL technology which supports key-value pair and document data structures.
 For data scientist and machine learning engineers on AWS, DynamoDB is a very useful place to store a machine learning model which must be served by an application.

 ## AWS Data Pipeline

 AWS Data Pipeline is an ETL service used to move data from one location to another.
 Data Pipeline is used to *manage* the ETL tasks - the actual ETL will be performed within an EC2 instance which is managed by Data Pipeline.
 For example, Data Pipeline could be used if you wish to perform some analytics in Sagemaker on data stored in DynamoDB or RDS, In this case we could execute Data Pipeline which would create an EC2 instance which would move the data to an S3 bucket.
-Data Pipeline is here to orchestrate the movement of data.
+Data Pipeline is here to *orchestrate* the flow of data.

 Compared to Glue ETL, Data Pipeline gives you more control over the environment and resources used to run the code.